 Consideration of the tensions in copyright law between an artist's right to control his or her work in terms of access, use, and presentation, and of other artists' freedom to remix, sample, parody, and otherwise transform existing content.
 Comparative examination of policy approaches taken by jurisdictions that emphasize "fair use," such as the United States, and jurisdictions that emphasize "moral rights," such as France and Germany, using examples drawn from music, film and publishing.
 (Examination)

 National Security and U.S. Foreign Relations

-6870 National Security Law (2 or 3)
+6869 Selected Topics in National Security Law (1, 2, or 3)